kneelinghorse/Semantext-Hub/README.md

 ```

 Open `http://localhost:3456` to inspect manifests, catalog graphs, and validation status.
 Agent/workflow orchestration surfaces intentionally respond with `501` to keep the story truthful until future missions re-enable them.

+## 🎬 Demo Showcase Walkthrough

+Recreate the curated story with the reproducible guide in [`docs/demos/showcase.md`](docs/demos/showcase.md).
+Pair it with the narration outline in [`docs/demos/showcase-script.md`](docs/demos/showcase-script.md) when recording or presenting the flow.

 ## 📦 Supported Import Sources